WhitmanCS370/OGGS_repo/README.md

 - record audio
 - filters w/ customization

+Program Usage:

+# To start the program:
+  1. navigate into the directory that this program is stored in
+  2. run "python main.py" in command line

+# To play a files:
+  1. If you do not know the name of the file or playlist you want to play, run list_files or list_playlists
+  2. In the program's command line interface, type play <filename> or play -p <playlist>, in the case of filename, do not include file extensions.

+# To find out the functionality of other commands
+  - Type "help" or "help <command_name>" for specific command usage

 Contributions:
 Oliver:
   I wrote the new interface, sql commands, and rewrote the audio handler to use pydub instead of simpleaudio.
 This allowed us to implement features like pausing / playing audio, creating and playing playlists, adding tags to specific files, and having a constant command line interface to use the program.